nadavtadelis/my_mean_testing/README.md

 # my_mean_testing

-Creating a testing repo for Stat 159
+Creating a testing repo for Stat 159.
+Practice creating functions and using git with Travis and conda to automatically run tests.